MojoliciousDotIO/mojolicious.io/blog/2017/12/17/day-17-the-wishlist-app/index.markdown

 %= highlight Perl => include -raw => 'wishlist/templates/add.html.ep'
 <small>templates/add.html.ep</small>

-Beyond being interesting to see how the link is used to embed HTML into the page, we also see our first use of a named content buffer via [`content_for`](http://mojolicious.org/perldoc/Mojolicious/Plugin/DefaultHelpers#content_for).
+Beyond being interesting to see how the link is used to embed HTML into the page, we also see our first uses of named content buffers via [`content_for`](http://mojolicious.org/perldoc/Mojolicious/Plugin/DefaultHelpers#content_for).
+These add styling that is specific to the page into the `<head>` tag and inject a panel into the sidebar.
+Once this page renders, again before the layout is rendered, the content of that section is available in the `sidebar` buffer.

+The result is a tiny form that contains the data to be stored if the user wants to add it to their wishlist.
 Because the resulting main page might be quite large, and I want the user to have easy access to decide if they want to add the item, I've placed it in the left hand column.
-Perhaps this is bad UX, but for our purposes, it shows my point.
+Perhaps this is bad UX, but for educational purposes, it shows how these buffers can be used.
-Once this page renders, again before the layout is rendered, the content of that section is available in the `sidebar` buffer.
-In this case, the result is a tiny form that contains the data to be stored if the user wants to add it to their wishlist.

 We also see our first example of [`include`](http://mojolicious.org/perldoc/Mojolicious/Plugin/DefaultHelpers#include).
 When called, the renderer immediately renders the template specified and returns the result.